 Consensus Validity

-It's an important module in BitVM2-based trustless bridge design.
+It's an important module in BitVM2-based trust-minimized bridge.
 In this section, we will describe how to check the consensus validity on Bitcoin side.
-It should be noted that design still being opti
+The design is till being optimized.

 Last updated

-It's an important module in BitVM2-based trustless bridge design.
+It's an important module in BitVM2-based trust-minimized bridge.
 In this section, we will describe how to check the consensus validity on Bitcoin side.
-It should be noted that design still being opti
+The design is till being optimized.

 Last updated